daattali/daattali.github.io/_drafts/2015-12-09-ezknitr-package.md

 `knit()` is the most popular and well-known function from `knitr`.
 It lets you create a markdown document from an Rmarkdown file.
 I assume if you are on this page, you are familiar with `knit()` and Rmarkdown, so I won't explain it any further.

 `spin()` is similar, but starts one step further back: it takes an R script as input, creates an Rmarkdown document from the R script, and then proceeds to create a markdown document from it. `spin()` can be useful in situations where you develop a large R script and want to be able to produce reports from it directly instead of having to copy chunks into a separate Rmarkdown file.
-You can read more about why I like `spin()` in the blog post [knitr's best hidden gem: spin](http://deanattali.com/2015/03/24/knitrs-best-hidden-gem-spin/).
+You can read more about why I like `spin()` in the blog post ["knitr's best hidden gem: spin"](http://deanattali.com/2015/03/24/knitrs-best-hidden-gem-spin/).

 ## Using rmarkdown::render() {#using-render}